-11 Fun Things To Do In Gainesville, Texas
+11 Fun Things To Do In Gainesville That Showcase Texan Style

-Let Gainesville’s scenic parks, vibrant local culture, and historical landmarks show you why this hidden gem is worth your visit.
+Let the picturesque parks, colorful local culture, and historical landmarks work their charm and make you see why this hidden gem deserves your visit.

 1. The Enchanting World of Frank Buck Zoo in Gainesville, TX

-The zoo's shaded picnic areas and a playground near the entrance make it easy to spend an entire afternoon here.
+There are shaded picnic tables at the zoo, with a playground just inside the entrance, making it easy to fill an afternoon here.

 2. Morton Museum of Cooke County